Wingware Early Access Program

 Tasks Tool

-The new Tasks tool lets you plan, queue up, execute, review, and audit the history of AI agent development tasks, making it easier to supervise the agent's work and inspect changes before committing them to revision control.
+The new Tasks tool lets you plan, queue up, execute, review, and audit the history of AI agent development tasks, making it easier to supervise multiple AI agents' work and inspect changes before committing them to revision control.

 FIX Features and Write Tests

 Wing 12 adds AI agent driven FIX features that hand off the current debugger bug, failing unit tests, or code warnings directly to Claude Code for resolution.
-New Write Tests items in the Testing and editor context menus prompt the agent to write unit tests for selected code.
+New Write Tests items in the Testing menu and editor context menu prompt the agent to write unit tests for selected code.

 Pseudo-Terminal for OS Commands and Debug I/O